MitchellBDavies/zero-downtime-container-rollout/README.md

 # Zero Downtime Container Rollout #
 Just a small project to test out a custom zero downtime system using nginx, & podman.
-Note that this doens't currently work with Docker, but could probably be easily modifed to work with Docker.
+Note that this doesn't work with Docker, but could probably be easily modifed to work with Docker.

 # Instructions to run locally #
 If you have a desire to run this project, do so at your own risk.
 It was designed to run on my personal PC, and no one elses.